 The cOS Core CLI can be used by connecting to one of the NetWall 300 Series's Ethernet interfaces using an SSH client over a network.
 A reset is performed by entering the reset -unit command twice in succession:

 Entering the command twice is a safeguard against accidental use.
-Note that, like using the Web Interface method above, this will reset all the IP addresses on Ethernet interfaces to their defaults which may mean that the SSH connection will be lost.
+Note that this will reset all the IP addresses on Ethernet interfaces to their defaults which may mean that the SSH connection will be lost.

 Using the Boot Menu

 The boot menu can be accessed through the local CLI console by repeatedly pressing the Esc key while cOS Core is starting up.
 The resetting of Ethernet interface IP addresses will not affect the local console connection.
 The complete procedure is performed with the following steps:

 Make sure a separate management computer running as a console is attached to the local console port of the NetWall 300 Series.

 Power up the NetWall 300 Series unit.
 This may require a restart if the hardware is already powered up.

 As console output appears, repeatedly press the Esc key before cOS Core has fully started.